giftwizard/rise-integration-examples/use-cases/custom-checkout/README.md

 - Node.js 18.0.0 or higher
 - npm or yarn package manager
-- Rise.ai account with API access
+- Rise.ai account with API access (link to the get started guide)

 ## Installation